umass-compsci-220/umass-compsci-220.github.io/materials/homework/image-processing-with-hof.md

 }
 ```

 **The result is a new image**, where each grayish pixel, as determined by the `isGrayish` function, is left unchanged.
 All other pixels should be replaced with a gray-scale pixel, computed by averaging the three channels.
 If the input pixel's color is $(r, g, b)$, its gray-scale version is $(m, m, m)$ where $m$ is the truncated average of $r$, $g$, and $b$.
-Other pixel colors are unchanged. **Use a suitable function defined above.**
+Other pixel colors are unchanged.
+You may not use loops within this function. **Use a suitable function defined above.**

 ### `pixelBlur`